Money in the Bank (2021): Preliminary matches

 In the fourth match, Rhea Ripley defended the Raw Women's Championship against Charlotte Flair.
 After a well contested match, as Ripley went for the Riptide, Flair countered into a DDT.
 Flair performed the Natural Selection on Ripley off the second rope for a nearfall.
 Ripley performed a German Suplex on Flair who rolled out of the ring.
 Flair rammed Ripley's head in a turnbuckle and trapped her leg in between the steel steps and the corner post, kicking it several times.
 Flair then got Ripley back in the ring and applied the Figure Eight Leglock on her to win the title for a record-tying fifth time, marking her 13th overall singles championship in WWE and 14th title overall.

-Nikki A.S.H. (shown here under her previous gimmick of Nikki Cross) and Big E were the respective winners of the men's and women's Money in the Bank ladder matches.
+Raw's Nikki A.S.H. (shown here under her previous gimmick of Nikki Cross) and SmackDown's Big E were the respective winners of the men's and women's Money in the Bank ladder matches.

 The penultimate match was the men's Money in the Bank ladder match, featuring Drew McIntyre, John Morrison, Ricochet, and Riddle from Raw and Big E, Kevin Owens, King Nakamura, and Seth Rollins from SmackDown.
 During the match, as McIntyre ascended the ladder, he was attacked by Jinder Mahal with a steel chair and was carried off by Mahal's henchmen Shanky and Veer—continuing a rivalry that had recently begun on Raw.
 As Ricochet ascended the ladder, Riddle tipped the ladder over and Ricochet jumped onto the other competitors, who were outside the ring.
 Riddle and Owens performed the RKO and Stunner, respectively, on the remaining competitors.
 As Owens ascended the ladder, Rollins pulled Owens off, performing a Powerbomb on Owens through a ladder that was wedged between the apron and announce table.
 As Rollins ascended the ladder, Big E stopped him and performed the Big Ending on Rollins off the ladder.
 Big E then ascended the ladder and unhooked the briefcase to win the match.